HaowenGuan/NYU-Semi-Supervise-Object-Detection/README.md

 [11/20/2022] Finished training supervised model.
 Starting to train unbiased-teacher-2.0.
 We are sharing all the pretrained weights from supervised model to both teacher and student in the semi-supervised model.
 Based on the original paper, unbiased-teacher-2.0 trained about 16 coco dataset epoch to reach the final model.
 Since NYU unlabeled dataset has 512000 images, with using a `batch_size=18`, one NYU dataset epoch throughput is equivalent to `iter=28500` training.
 Therefore, in equivalent to 16 dataset epoch, we would need to train a total `iter=450000`.
 It is a bit too much, so we are currently aiming at training for `iter=150000~225000`.
 The training logs can be found in `output` folder with figured in [**[Log Figure]**](https://github.com/HaowenGuan/NYU-Deep-Learning-Final-Project/blob/main/output/training_figure_demo.ipynb).

 [11/22/2022] Finished training unbiased teacher.
 The raw model (not fine-tuned) achieved `AP=23.5`.
-We proceed fine-tuning in two ways:
+We proceed fine-tuning in two step:

-1. Convert the teacher weight back to supervised model, then do the fine-tuning in supervised training manner. **Result: the final supervised model achieved `AP=25.2`.**
-2. Do the fine-tuning using unbiased teacher with a gradually decreasing learning-rate `lr = 0.008, 0.004, 0.001`. **Result: the final semi-supervised model achieved `AP=24.7`.**
+1. Do the fine-tuning using unbiased teacher with a gradually decreasing learning-rate `lr = 0.008, 0.004, 0.001`.
+The final semi-supervised model achieved `AP=24.7`.
+2. Transfer the teacher's weight back to supervised model, then do the fine-tuning in supervised training manner. **Result: the final semi-supervised model achieved `AP=25.2`.**

+### Conclusion

+Our final best performing model achieves `AP=25.2` on the `20000` image validation dataset.
+Its derivation steps are `Pure Supervise: AP=16.5 -> Supervise fine tune AP=19.5 -> Semi Supervise: AP=23.5 -> Semi Supervise fine tune: AP=24.5 -> Supervise fine fine-tune: AP=25.2`.
+The detail training statistics are as following,

 ![total](output/supervise_and_semi.png)

+The core of our approach is using the code in `save_to_pkl.py` to transfer the weight back and forth in between the **RCNN FPN** and **Unbiased-Teacher** and training the model repeatedly.

 ## How to run eval.py